hossein-lap/hugo-ficurinia/README.md

 # you can use markdown inside this field
 copyright = "Some copyright notice - [my license](https://example.com/license)"

-paginate = 5  # number of articles per page in the index summaryLength = 70  # number of words for article summaries
+pagination.pagerSize = 5  # number of articles per page in the index
+summaryLength = 70  # number of words for article summaries